absmach/magistrala-docs/docs/kubernetes.md

 ---

-#### 4. Uninstalling Magistrala:
+#### 4. Uninstalling SuperMQ:

-To uninstall the Magistrala release:
+To uninstall the SuperMQ release:

 ```bash
 helm uninstall <release-name> -n mg
 ```

-This will remove the Magistrala release from the previously created `mg` namespace.
+This will remove the SuperMQ release from the previously created `mg` namespace.
 Use the `--dry-run` flag to see which releases will be uninstalled without actually uninstalling them.

 ---

-### Customizing Magistrala Installation:
+### Customizing SuperMQ Installation:

 To override values in the chart, use either the `--values` flag and pass in a file or use the `--set` flag and pass configuration from the command line, to force a string value use `--set-string`.
 You can use `--set-file` to set individual values from a file when the value itself is too long for the command line or is dynamically generated.
 You can also use `--set-json` to set json values (scalars/objects/arrays) from the command line.